strampelligiovanni/StraKLIP/docs/source/quick_start.rst

 NOTE: the pipeline will select only type 1 sources to build the base of it's PSF subtraction library.
 Source of type 1, 2 or n (with n > 3) will be processed by the pipeline instead.

-An example of out to build these catalog is presented in the `join_catalogues.ipynb` notebook in 'point to tutorial'.
+An example of out to build these catalog is presented `here <https://pyklip.readthedocs.io/en/latest/tutorials.html>`_ .

 --------------------
 Running the Pipeline